nyavramov/fast_scene_detection/README.md

 There is a great library called PySceneDetect that is commonly used for scene detection.
 It works great but it was too slow for my purposes so I threw this script together quickly.

 ### Is this method even a good way to extract scenes from a video?
 Truthfully, I can't give you an objective answer, but I think it's okay based on my subjective experience.
+However, for all I know, it could be horrible compared to other methods!
 If someone runs the results through an objective metric of scene detection, tell me how this script does compared to other things.
-For all I know, it could be awful compared to other methods!
-This is purely experimental.
+This is purely experimental, so use at your own discretion.

 ### How do I use it?
 `python3 segment_scene.py "path/to/video.mp4"`